Volga Rebels: History of creation

 A movie created for the celebration of the first Russian revolution.

-The initiative to remove the picture were made by the Regional Board of Education of the Chuvash Autonomous Soviet Socialist Republic and the chief director of the Chuvash Drama Joachim S. Maksimov-KoshkinskyChuvash had in those years was a lot of history, which begged the screen.
+The initiative to created the picture were made by the Regional Board of Education of the Chuvash Autonomous Soviet Socialist Republic and the chief director of the Chuvash Drama Joachim S. Maksimov-KoshkinskyChuvash had in those years was a lot of history, which begged the screen.
 The Regional Board of Education considers it necessary to use it to shoot the upcoming films of the revolutionary movement among the Chuvash.

 The screenplay written Maksimov-Koshkinsky.
 The plot supposed to address the peasants of the village Ismeli (now the Octobersky, Mariinsko-Posadsky District) in 1906.

 Due to the fact that in Chuvashia was not the infrastructure for film production, a film created in collaboration with the "Sevzapkino" (Leningrad).
 On 31 August 1925 between him and the Central Executive Committee of CHASSR was made the contract.
 "Sevzapkino" was supposed to pick up the director and actors.
 In exchange, Leningrad received income from operation of the film outside the territory of Chuvashia, for which they pledged to make a single copy of movies with subtitles in Chuvash.